Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 by Stefan
 6.9.2069

+Addiction amongst youth and what we can do about it!

 Hi everyone!
 Today I want to write about a statistic about Addiction among UK youth, which was written by PFA Research in 2019.
 As i am young myself,